demisto/content/Packs/Netcraft_V2/Integrations/Netcraft/README.md

 ***
 Escalate an automated takedown to a managed takedown.
+Only attacks that are in an authorised state can be escalated.
 The minimum access level required to escalate is "Escalator".
 Note that escalating a takedown may cost one or more Netcraft managed credits.